External Communications Policy

 - Notification of labour users connected to the revocation (if the information available and has been confirmed).

 9 Issue of press releases and awareness of related broadcast and published articles to Board members and Supermarket and Supplier signatories

-9.2 Where the GLA is to appear, or be referred to in any printed or broadcast article, concerning its activities, the GLA will endeavour to notify Board members and Supermarket and Supplier signatories to such articles, in case they are asked to comment.
+9.2 Where the GLAA is to appear, or be referred to in any printed or broadcast article, concerning its activities, the GLAA will endeavour to notify Board members and Supermarket and Supplier signatories to such articles, in case they are asked to comment.
 In practice, this may not always be possible due to the timing of such requests.
-In such situations, the GLA will aim to make Board members and Supermarket and Supplier signatories aware as soon as possible after broadcast or publication.
+In such situations, the GLAA will aim to make Board members and Supermarket and Supplier signatories aware as soon as possible after broadcast or publication.

 10 Release of information regarding appeals

-10.1 Documents to be disclosed to an appellant in an appeal will be subject to the rules on civil disclosure and the GLA’s appeal regulations.
+10.1 Documents to be disclosed to an appellant in an appeal will be subject to the rules on civil disclosure and the GLAA’s appeal regulations.
 More information on appeals can be found here

 10.2 Requests for any other document by the appellant labour provider, or third parties, will be considered under the procedures for Freedom of Information requests.

 10.3 Information on appeals will not otherwise normally be issued.
 In considering such requests, which will be treated as Freedom of Information requests, the GLAA will weigh up public interest considerations, whether doing so may adversely affect a labour provider’s ability to trade during an appeal, and the impact it may have on ensuring a fair hearing.